 French is a romantic language with a well-deserved reputation for being sensual and passionate.
-But that doesn’t mean that it can’t get down and dirty with a bit of slang thrown in there.
+But that doesn’t mean that it can’t get down and dirty, with a bit of slang and some colloquialisms thrown in.

 And there is no denying that learning some French slang words and phrases is a useful way to improve your language skills.
 Learning how to use these words correctly in everyday situations will help you sound more natural, and it will also give you a deeper understanding of the French language.